Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 Main beneficiary: The Ministry of European Integration of the Republic of Serbia

-Budget Line/Expert Category: One Senior Non-Key Expert
+Budget Line/Expert Category: One Junior Non-Key Expert

 1. Relevant background information